logicalclocks/hops-docs/docs/user_guide/hopsworks/kafka.rst

 ===========================

-HopsWorks provides Kafka-as-a-Service for streaming applications.
+Hopsworks provides Kafka-as-a-Service for streaming applications.
 In the following section we will guide you through creating a *Producer* job which produces messages to a Kafka topic and a simple *Consumer* job which consumes from the same topic.
 Our service